FrancescoGanis/francescoganis.github.io/Portfolio.md

 ---
 title: Portfolio
 layout: landing
-description: 'This is a collection of some of my projects that I worked on in the last years.'
+description: 'This is a collection of projects I have worked on over the past few years.'
 image: assets/images/FoggyCPH.jpg
 nav-menu: true
 ---